Introduction: overview of the legislation

 - an unincorporated association, or

-- another individual.
+- another individual

 Typically, the intermediary is the worker’s own personal service company (PSC) and consists of two Directors or one Director and the Company Secretary (who are often husband and wife).
 There are normally no other employees and usually only one worker is providing their services to the client.

-The intermediary earns all, or almost all, of its income from supplying the worker’s services in circumstances that would be employment if the worker were engaged directly by the client.
+The intermediary earns all, or almost all, of its income from supplying the worker’s services in circumstances that would be employment if the worker was engaged directly by the client.
 However, there is no contract between the worker and the client.
 Instead, there is a contract between the intermediary and the client (either directly or via an agency) and the intermediary is paid to supply the worker’s services.
 The worker receives (or is entitled to receive) payments or benefits from the intermediary.

 - reduce or avoid the individual’s liability to pay tax and primary Class 1 NICs, and